 To be honest, travelling with a disability is not easy in Nepal as facilities for them are pretty much nonexistent.
 And that is true of everywhere in Nepal.
-Majority of the hotels, buildings, roads and pavements seem to have been built without realising that disabled persons would need to use them too.
+The majority of the hotels, buildings, roads and pavements seem to have been built without realising that disabled persons would need to use them too.

 The idea of pavement is pretty much non-existent and not wheelchair friendly in most places in Nepal.
 Though there might be pavements along a road, they are often crowded with shopkeepers, motorbikes and anything else that can find its way onto it.
 The tricky urban streets get even more complicated in the rainy season.

 Except in a few places where traffic police might be controlling the traffic, obedience to traffic lights do not exist.
 Crossing a road, therefore, can be quite difficult on your own or in a wheelchair.

 Access for disabled in hotels

 Except for big star hotels in Kathmandu and other major cities such as Pokhra, budget and low fare hotels are rarely equipped for the needs and movements of a disabled customer.
 Low fare hotels in Thamel and Pokhra are usually those buildings that were not built for hotels but for anything that they would be able to rent out.
 Most of these buildings don’t even have a lift and are often spread over 2-3 storeys.

 Access for disabled customers on state and private run buses are none.
-There are no ramps or any spaces for wheelchairs access.
+There were no ramps or any spaces for wheelchairs access.
 The only exception is that usually there are some seats on every bus that are reserved for women and disabled persons.
 However, these seats are just normal seats and will not have the extra leg space for a disabled passenger.